keygen-sh/keygen-go/README.md

 ### keygen.LicenseKey

-`LicenseKey` a license key belonging to the end-user (licensee).
+`LicenseKey` is a license key belonging to the end-user (licensee).
 This will be used for license validations, activations, deactivations and upgrade requests.
 You will need to prompt the end-user for this value.